0xMati/Tech-Blog/Entra ID/Authentication/How Works Cloud Kerberos Trust.md

 ### 🧭 How DC Locator Works with Entra ID Joined Devices

-When a device is **Azure AD Joined (AADJ)** and not domain-joined, it is treated as a **workgroup machine** from the perspective of the **DC Locator (DsGetDcName)** API.
+When a device is **Entra ID Joined (AADJ)** and not domain-joined, it is treated as a **workgroup machine** from the perspective of the **DC Locator (DsGetDcName)** API.
 Although the machine has no computer account in Active Directory, it can still perform DC discovery — with some limitations.

 Here’s how it works in the context of **Cloud Kerberos Trust**: